eduardoestrella/jquery-simple-toolbar-plugin/README.md

     <li class="toolbar-item"><a data-toggle="opt"></a></li>
 ````

-Generate a new toolbar with some settings
+###How To - Generate a new toolbar with some settings

 ````javascript
 $('#toolbar').toolBar({